hellmarbecker/blog/_posts/2022-05-26-ingesting-protobuf-messages-into-apache-druid.markdown

       ...
 ```

 Note down the port numbers that you assigned, because you will need them later.
-Here is the full docker compose file:
+This is the full docker compose file:

 ```yaml
 ---